OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

     0010128f SUB             48 83 e9 08             RCX,0x8
     00101293 JMP             e9 6f ff ff ff          LAB_00101207
 ```
-The virtual stack pointer is incremented by 0x8, hence pointing again at the top of the stack and the control flow is again passed to the dispatcher.
+The virtual stack pointer is incremented by 0x8, pointing again on top of the stack and the control flow is once again passed onto the dispatcher.

-The last component we can spot is the VM exit: It is to be found at the adress 0x101245:
+The last component we can spot is the VM- xit: It is to be found at the adress 0x101245:
 <br>
 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/a87b5790-c8b9-402a-bf47-fa16da1100e8" width="1000">
 <br/>

 The most notible aspects of the assembly instructions are:
-The `JNZ LAB_001012b9` instruction, which checks the stack canarys value (at address 001012b9) before:
+The `JNZ LAB_001012b9` instruction, which checks the stack canarys value (at address 001012b9):

 ```
 LAB_001012b9                                    XREF[1]:     00101258(j)